How Account Health Intelligence Agent Scores Accounts

 Can I use Salesforce instead of HubSpot?+

 This version is built for HubSpot.
 The Assembler uses HubSpot-specific API endpoints for companies, deals, tickets, and engagements.
 The Analyst and Formatter are CRM-agnostic — only the Assembler would need rebuilding for Salesforce.
+The ITP test results in the bundle show measured performance across edge cases, not just happy-path data.

 Is there a refund policy?+